niklasnorin/red-thesis/report/1-introduction.md

 ## Purpose
 Working with embedded software development traditionally means having access to the physical hardware, often in the form of a development kit connected to a PC.

-This thesis sets out to define and, in part, implement a software architecture that enables embedded software developers to develop, debug and test embedded Linux software that access hardware, without access to physical hardware.
+This thesis sets out to design and, in part, implement a software architecture that enables embedded software developers to develop, debug and test embedded Linux software that access hardware, without access to physical hardware.

 ## Goal
 Some of the questions that this thesis sets out to answer are: